 In an article for Christian Century entitled, “Suffering and Faith,” King emphasized how the means of ending racial injustice must be as just as the message: “We cannot believe, or we cannot go with the idea that the end justifies the means because the end is a preexistent means.”

-Out of a desire to convince skeptics to believe in Christian, apologists may be tempted to overstate the evidence.
+Out of a desire to convince non-believers to embrace the Christian faith, apologists may be tempted to overstate the evidence.
 But as King emphasizes, wrong means actually undermine the message.
 The end and means must both be just.

 3. Count the Cost, but Be Optimistic about the Future